-HCX Network Extension may be allowed or prevented under certain conditions.
+HCX Network Extension might be allowed or prevented under certain conditions.

 Detected and Restricted Source Network Types